 The participant can decide to withdraw from the trial at any time for no reason.
-The CI or principal investigator also has the right to withdraw patients from the trial if deemed in the best interests of the patient or in the event of protocol deviations, administrative or other reasons.
+The CI or principal investigator also has the right to withdraw participants from the trial if deemed in the best interests of the patient or in the event of protocol deviations, administrative or other reasons.
+An example is when a patient presents with the clinical phenotype of septic shock that meets the eligibility criteria however may subsequently have a clinical course or investigations that reveal additional or alternative pathologies.
+In this case, the investigator may deem it not in the participant's best interest to continue in the study.
 If withdrawal occurs, the primary reason for withdrawal will be documented in the participant's eCRF, if possible.
 The participant/their Representative will have the option of withdrawal from:

-• Study treatment with continuation of the collection of clinical and safety data
+Study treatment with continuation of the collection of clinical and safety data